 The Jersey Legal Information Board confirms that it has adhered to the terms and conditions of all previous grants awarded by the States of Jersey.
 There are controls in place within the Jersey Legal Information Board to ensure that funds are being spent appropriately and that value for money is being achieved, and all previous grants awarded by the States of Jersey were used for the purposes intended, as set out in the Annual Report on pages 2 and 3.
-It is confirmed that no grant was received during the year ended 31 December 2015 (£173,147 in 2014).
+It is confirmed that no grant was received during the year ended 31 December 2016 (nil in 2015).